 Are you a coffee adventurer?
 Would you like to try coffees from all over the world but don't know where to start?
 If yes, you should check out Atlas Coffee Club.
-It gives you a curated tour of the world of coffee, one origin at a time.
+It gives you a curated tour of the world of coffee, one single-origin coffee at a time.

-Atlas takes the guesswork out of trying new coffee.
-The experts there search the globe looking for the best micro-lots.
+Atlas Coffee Club takes the guesswork out of trying new single origin coffees.
+The experts there search the globe looking for the best single origins micro-lots.
 They import it to their facility in Austin, TX, for roasting.
 Once they find the right roast profile to complement the bean, they ship it directly to their subscribers.
 Because Atlas roasts all its own coffee, it can guarantee freshness.
-The coffee often ships the same day that it is roasted.
+The freshly roasted coffee often ships the same day that it has been in a coffee roaster.

 Signing up is easy.
 You select how much coffee you want and how often you want it delivered.
-You also choose if you prefer lighter or darker roasts.
+You also choose if you prefer lighter or darker roasted coffee.
 You can also choose "All Roasts."
-With this last selection, Atlas chooses which roast they think better highlights that particular bean.
-You can choose either whole bean or pre-ground coffee.
-Ground coffee only comes as regular grind suitable for drip coffee makers.
+With this last selection, Atlas chooses which roast they think better highlights that particular single origin coffee bean.
+You can choose coffee beans in either whole or pre-ground coffee.
+Ground coffee only comes as a regular grind suitable for drip coffee makers.